brakmic/RactAmp/README.md

 This demo shows how to utilize RactiveJS views and components together with AmpersandJS models.

+At <a href="http://www.advarics.net" target="_blank">advarics GmbH</a> we use both of them to develop our internal tools and to support customer services.

 As a performant view layer Ractive lets you decide how and by using which of the available "frameworks" you're gonna control backend logic.
 And as a "non-frameworky framework" AmpersandJS is, IMHO, an ideal choice when one wants to utilize only certain parts of a (probably) much bigger machinery to solve discrete problems.